-Monroe County Museum - Local History Division2020 Museum Research Room and Archives Hours
+Monroe County Museum - Local History Division2021 Museum Research Room and Archives Hours

-PLEASE NOTE: Due to the September Coronavirus situation, the Archives and Collections room is not currently open to researchers.
+PLEASE NOTE: Due to the continuing COVID situation and the limited size of our room, the Archives and Collections room is not currently open to researchers.
 However, emails will be answered as soon as possible by staff and obituary requests continue to be processed with payment.
-Thank you for your patience and support in this unusual time!
+Thank you for your patience and support in this unusual time- we look forward to seeing your masked faces soon!

 About the Local History Division

-Located on the second floor of the museum, the Collections Division is responsible for the access, care, and exhibition of the museum's documents and objects.
+Located on the second floor of the museum, the Collections Division is responsible for the access, care and storage of the museum's documents and objects.
 The Collections Division also operates the museum's Research Room.
 The Research Room houses over 1,000 linear feet of archival and manuscript materials including maps, family papers, documents, photographs, and genealogy relating to Monroe County.
 Hundreds of students and researchers visit and use the Research Room each year.
-Genealogists will find obituaries, genealogies, cemetery indexes, and other items on Monroe County people.
+Genealogists will find obituaries, genealogies, cemetery indexes, and other items on Monroe County's people.
 Copying, professional research and other services are available for a fee.

 Research or Artifact Donation

-To make an appointment to use the Research Room or make an archival or artifact donation to the Monroe County Museum, please contact the Registrar at 734.240.7793.
+To make an appointment to use the Research Room, or make an archival or artifact donation to the Monroe County Museum, please contact the Registrar at 734.240.7793.
 Please wait for our contact and instructions before bringing your possible donation to the museum.
-We'd like to see photographs first if possible.
+We'd like to see photographs first by email if possible.

 This site is maintained by the Local History Division of the Monroe County Museum System.
 It is a "work in progress" as obituaries are added on a weekly basis, and is an index to the obituary file housed at the Monroe County Museum.
 To use the search click on the link ONLINE SERVICES.
 (See above notice)